Thisaraiva/odin-calculator/README.md

 # odin-calculator
 Create an on-screen calculator using Javascript, HTML and CSS

+### Obs: The task for building the project can be found at the URL address `https://www.theodinproject.com/lessons/foundations-calculator`

 # Basic Calculator

 This project is a basic calculator developed using HTML, CSS, and JavaScript.
 It allows users to perform simple mathematical operations such as addition, subtraction, multiplication, and division.
 The calculator features a simple and intuitive interface with buttons for digits, operators, and additional functionalities like clearing the display and support for decimal numbers.